jlempen/Surface-Book-3-OpenCore/README.md

 | SSD format       | APFS file system, GPT partition table |

 ## Abstract
-With its nice display, large and smooth trackpad, comfortable keyboard and its quite decent speakers, the `Surface Book 3` series is an excellent Hackintosh laptop.
-Moreover, the M.2 2230 SSD can be swapped easily for a larger one.
+The `Intel 13.5-Inch and 15-Inch Surface Book 3` line of laptops runs macOS quite well.
+However, as a few things don't work as expected, it is hard to recommend the Surface Book 3 as a Hackintosh laptop.

+Only the battery of the clipboard (tablet part of the laptop) is detected by macOS.
+The much larger battery in the keyboard deck is not appearing in the power settings.

+The keyboard and the trackpad are disabled after reattaching the clipboard (tablet part of the laptop) to the keyboard deck.
+The touchscreen is still working, though.

+The cameras are not working at all.

-Apart from ACPI S3 Sleep which is broken, everything on the `Intel 13.5-Inch and 15-Inch Surface Book 3` is working perfectly like on a real Mac.
-ACPI S4 Hibernate works great, though, and resuming from Hibernation takes around ten to fifteen seconds.
+ACPI S3 Sleep is broken, but ACPI S4 Hibernate works great, though, and resuming from Hibernation takes around ten to fifteen seconds.
 The advantage Hibernate has over Sleep is that the device doesn't consume any power while in a hibernated state.

 The battery runtime is around five hours.

 > [!TIP]
-> For a near-perfect Hackintosh laptop, I recommend installing `macOS 13 Ventura` for now, as the builtin Intel Wireless chip works almost perfectly with Apple's iServices and Continuity features on Ventura.
+> I recommend installing `macOS 13 Ventura` for now, as the builtin Intel Wireless chip works almost perfectly with Apple's iServices and Continuity features on Ventura.

 > [!IMPORTANT]
 > In order to have a working trackpad and keyboard in the installer as well as in the installed OS, you **MUST** downgrade the firmware of your `Surface Book 3` before launching the installer.
-To do so, [follow these straightforward instructions](https://github.com/jlempen/Surface-Laptop-3-OpenCore?tab=readme-ov-file#downgrading-the-uefi-firmware).
+To do so, [follow these straightforward instructions](https://github.com/jlempen/Surface-Book-3-OpenCore?tab=readme-ov-file#downgrading-the-uefi-firmware).

 ## Disclaimer
 This repository is neither a howto nor an installation manual.
 Using these files requires at least basic knowledge of [Acidanthera's OpenCore bootloader](https://github.com/acidanthera/OpenCorePkg), ACPI, UEFI and the art of hackintoshing in general.
 I recommend reading the excellent [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide), as well as all its linked resources.
 For those who wish to improve their hackintoshing knowledge, [5T33Z0's OC-Little-Translated](https://github.com/5T33Z0/OC-Little-Translated) repository is the most comprehensive resource I've found on the subject.